taskless/taskless/docs/concepts/encryption.md

 # Encryption in Taskless

-When using `@taskless/client` with an encryption key, your payloads are encrypted end-to-end inside the client before their sent to Taskless.
-When viewing jobs on Taskless.io, you won't be able to decrypt the contents of your payload.
+When using any Taskless client with an encryption key, your payloads are encrypted end-to-end inside the client before they are sent to Taskless.
+As a result of this, you won't be able to decrypt and view the contents of your payload on Taskless.io.

 # What's Encrypted in a Job